KILTprotocol/portablegabi/README.md

   attesterPubKey: attester.publicKey,
 })

-// (3.3) Attester issues requested attestation and generates a witness which can be used to revoke the attestation
+// (3.3) The Attester issues a requested attestation and generates a witness which can be used to revoke the attestation.
-// the attester might want to inspect the attributes he is about to sign const checkClaim = attestationRequest.getClaim()
+// The attester might want to inspect the attributes he is about to sign. const checkClaim = attestationRequest.getClaim()

 const { attestation, witness } = await attester.issueAttestation({